francescmarti00/dmu-multimedia/md/JS-New-Intro-TECH2015-Solutions.md

   let cars = ["Saab", "Volvo", "BMW", "Renault", "Mini"];

   function showCars() {
-    // Every time we click on the button, we add '1' to the variable 'x'. count = count + 1;
+    // Every time we click on the button, we add '1' to the variable 'count'. count = count + 1;

     // Here we check if we have clicked 3 times